mohsinn1/padel-bot/README.md

 *   **`TARGET_GROUP_NAME`**: The exact name of the WhatsApp group the bot should monitor.
     ```javascript
-    const TARGET_GROUP_NAME = "PEDAL SHYT"; // Change this to your group's exact name
+    const TARGET_GROUP_NAME = "PEDAL TEST"; // Change this to your group's exact name
     ```
 *   **`SCORES_FILE`**: The path to the JSON file where scores are stored.
     ```javascript